green-code-initiative/ecoCode/README.md

 ---

 *ecoCode* is a collective project aiming at the reduction the environmental footprint of software at the code level.
-The goal of the project is to provide a list of static code analyzers to remove quality flaws in your codebase that may have an ecological impact: energy and resources consumption, "fatware", lifespan of terminals, etc.
+The goal of the project is to provide a list of static code analyzers to highlight quality flaws in your codebase that may have an ecological impact: energy and resources consumption, "fatware", lifespan of terminals, etc.

 ecoCode is based on evolving catalogs of [good practices](docs/rules), for various technologies.
 A SonarQube plugin then implement these catalogs as rules for scanning your projects.